 if(i >= 10)

-The above examples are available for download in this zip file.
+The above examples are available on GitHub and also as a direct download in this zip file.
 It contains the source file(main.c) that you can use to run the examples.

 Good coding practice:

 statement could and most likely should be redesigned to accomplish the

 task without it.
 You can use break, continue and return instead.

 Pretty much all developers consider the use of goto as a bad coding